 If you're anything like me, you may feel a bit of anxiety at the prospect having your picture taken.
 I recall the mixed emotions of excitement and nervousness I experienced leading up to Abby's and my engagement session, so I want to take a moment prior to our time together to remind you of why we're even doing this: not to check a box off a list, but because your unique love and commitment to each other is worth celebrating.
 I also want to give you an idea of what to expect from our time together, and offer a few suggestions to help us make the most of your session.
 Together, I know we will create some beautiful images, which will offer a glimpse into your unique personalities, your connection as a couple, and serve as a beautiful record of this season of your life together.

 What to Expect

-Most sessions last a couple hours, and we will spend much of our time together walking, talking, and generally hanging out and getting to know each other better.
+Most sessions last 1-2 hours, and we will spend much of our time together walking, talking, and generally hanging out and getting to know each other better.
 And I'll have my camera along, of course, to document the adventure.
 I like to keep things low-key and low-pressure, and to simply enjoy taking in the location, being present in the moment, connecting and exploring together.
 Collaboration is key to creating amazing images, so do let me know if you have any ideas, locations, poses, etc. you'd like to try.
 I'm always up for something new.

 LIGHT & LOCATION